BM285/DI_ABAP_Integration/exercises/ex1/README.md

 As a next step, you will enrich the Sales Order data with some Customer Details (Name and Legal Form) during the Replication process.

-## Exercise 1.8 - Extend the Pipeline for joining Sales Order with Customer data for each change in Sales Orders and persist results in S3
+## Exercise 1.8 - Extending the Pipeline for joining Sales Order with Customer data for each change in Sales Orders and persist results in S3

 In this last part of the S/4HANA ABAP CDS View intergration exercise, you will establish a Pipeline that replicated the Sales Order data from the delta-enabled ABA CDS View in S/4HANA and joins it with some of the details that you have replicated from the Customer master data, i.e. company name and legal form.